 Class 1 transmitters — are the most powerful and so emit the highest level of Bluetooth radiation.
-They can transmit up to 100 meters and have a peak transmission power of 100 mW (milliwatt)
+They can transmit up to 330 feet (100 meters) and have a peak transmission power of 100 mW (milliwatt)

 Class 2 transmitters — are less powerful.
-They can transmit up to 10 meters and operate at 2.5 mW peak transmission power
+They can transmit up to 33 feet (10 meters) and operate at 2.5 mW peak transmission power

 Class 3 transmitters — are the least powerful and emit the lowest level of Bluetooth radiation.
-They operate in a range of less than 10 meters and have a peak transmission power of 1 mW
+They operate in a range of less than 33 feet (10 meters) and have a peak transmission power of 1 mW

 What Class of Earpiece should you buy to minimize your exposure to Bluetooth radiation?

-If you are decided on using a Bluetooth earpiece then a class 3 transmitter will expose yourself to the lowest levels of Bluetooth radiation.
-However I did some research on make and models and I could find no information about Class 3 Bluetooth earpieces.
+If you are decided about using a Bluetooth earpiece then a Class 3 transmitter will expose yourself to the lowest levels of Bluetooth radiation.
+Unfortunately I did research Class 3 Bluetooth headsets, I could find no information about Class 3 Bluetooth earpieces.

-So we are left with making a choice between class 2 and class 3 earpieces.
-Obviously your preference, if you are wanting to minimize your exposure to Bluetooth radiation is to buy a class 3 Bluetooth earpiece.
+So we are left with making a choice between Class 1 and Class 2 earpieces.
+Obviously your preference, if you are wanting to minimize your exposure to Bluetooth radiation is to buy a class 2 Bluetooth earpiece.

-The Bluetooth headsets listed below are all class 2 transmitters:
+The headsets listed below are all Class 2 Bluetooth devices: